John Plunkett: Early life

-John Hubert Plunkett was born at Mount Plunkett, County Roscommon, Ireland, younger of twins and son of George Plunkett, and his wife Eileen, née O'Kelly.
+John Hubert Plunkett was born at Mount Plunkett, County Roscommon, Ireland, the younger of twins and son of George Plunkett and his wife Eileen, née O'Kelly.
 Plunkett entered Trinity College Dublin, in November 1819 (graduating B.A. in 1824) and was called to the Irish bar in 1826 and later to the English bar.
 He practised as a barrister on the Connaught circuit in 1826–32 with distinction, fought for Catholic Emancipation, and was given credit by Daniel O'Connell for the success of the Whig candidates in Connaught at the general election in 1830.

 Legal career in Australia

-In 1831 Plunkett was appointed Solicitor-General of New South Wales on a salary of £800.
+In 1831 Plunkett was appointed Solicitor-General of New South Wales, on a salary of £800.
 Plunkett, his wife, sister and four female servants arrived in Sydney on the Southworth in June 1832.
 The attorney-general at the time, John Kinchela, was deaf and Plunkett had to undertake most of his duties.
-In February 1836 Kinchela retired from his position, Plunkett took his place.
-Later in 1836 Plunkett was associated with Governor Richard Bourke in bringing about a new church and schools act.
-He was determined to establish equality before the law, first by extending jury rights to emancipists and he then extended legal protections to convicts and assigned servants.
+In February 1836 Kinchela retired from his position and Plunkett took his place.
+Later in 1836, Plunkett was associated with Governor Richard Bourke in bringing about a new church and schools act.
+He was determined to establish equality before the law, first by extending jury rights to emancipists; he then extended legal protections to convicts and assigned servants.
 Finally Plunkett attempted to legally protect aboriginals, and twice charged the perpetrators of the Myall Creek massacre with murder.
-The first trial resulted in acquittal on a technical point; however the second resulted in a conviction.
-Plunkett's Church Building Act 1836, disestablished the Church of England and established legal equality between Anglicans, Catholics, Presbyterians and later Methodists.
+The first trial resulted in acquittal on a technical point; however, the second resulted in a conviction.
+Plunkett's Church Building Act 1836 disestablished the Church of England and established legal equality between Anglicans, Catholics, Presbyterians and later Methodists.

 Plunkett obtained leave of absence to attend to family matters in Ireland from late 1841, and did not return to Sydney until August 1843.
 Roger Therry was appointed acting attorney-general in May 1841, to serve during Plunkett's absence.
 Following the death of Chief Justice Sir James Dowling in September 1844, Plunkett asserted that he should be offered the vacant position as a right of his position as Attorney-General.
 The Executive Council rejected his claimed right to the position, and Supreme Court judge Alfred Stephen was appointed.
-Plunkett was offered appointment as a judge, filling the position vacated by Stephen but declined it.
+Plunkett was offered appointment as a judge, filling the position vacated by Stephen, but declined it.
 He was made a member of the Executive Council in March 1847, and in 1848, when the national school system was founded, was appointed chairman of the Board of Education.
 He retired as Attorney-General in 1856, receiving a pension of £1,200 a year.
 He was appointed a Queen's Counsel on 6 June 1856, the first NSW Barrister to be so appointed.